MobileMakersEdu/SuProgress/README.md

 use for this eventuality yet, but it wouldn't be too hard to write a bit more API which says: divide the bar into three sections, etc.

-We plan to make `SuProgress` monitors for `NSProgress`, `NSOperationQueue`, pull requests for any progress type welcome.
+We plan to make `SuProgress` monitors for `NSProgress`, `NSOperationQueue` and `NSURLSession` pull requests for any progress type welcome.

 Issues
 ------